AI4OPT/OPFGenerator/slurm/README.md

 - `submit.sh`: Script to submit all the above jobs to the SLURM queue.

 After generating the job files, the script will output a command to run that submits the jobs.
 Copy+paste and run this command to start the dataset generation process.
 The script uses dependencies to run the jobs in the correct order -> `sysimage` -> `ref` -> `sampler` -> `extract`.

+The final output files will be stored in the `export_dir` directory:

+- `<name>.h5`: HDF5 file containing the final dataset.
+- `<name>.ref.json`: JSON file containing the instance data for the reference case.

 ## Cleanup Script